The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: The Schr o dinger bridge problem and the static algorithm

-We note that similar algorithm can be found in the literature \cite{pham1, sb10}.
-We provide two numerical examples in section 2.5 to demonstrate that such algorithm performs well on dataset with complicated distribution in high dimensions.
+We note that a similar algorithm can be found in the literature \cite{pham1, sb10}.
+We provide two numerical below to demonstrate that such an algorithm performs well on dataset with complex distribution in high dimensions.